 The La India mine is located approximately 200 km east of Hermosillo in Sonora, Mexico.
-The 627-square km property includes the La India mine site, the Tarachi gold resource and several other prospective exploration targets, situated in the prolific Mulatos gold belt.
-The La India mine hosts proven and probable reserves of 0.9 million ounces of gold contained within 30.0 million tonnes of ore grading 0.90 g/t gold.
-The mine has now achieved its design capacity, with 100,000 ounces of gold production expected in 2016, and an average annual production rate of 110,000 ounces gold from 2017 to 2018.
+The 632-square km property includes the La India mine site, the Tarachi gold resource and several other prospective exploration targets, situated in the prolific Mulatos gold belt.
+The La India mine hosts proven and probable reserves of 1.0 million ounces of gold contained within 44 million tonnes of ore grading 0.72 g/t gold as of December 31, 2016.
+The mine expects to achieve 100,000 ounces of gold production in 2017, and an average annual production rate of 110,000 ounces gold from 2018 to 2019.

 The La India mine lies within an extensive ancient volcanic field.
 It is in an area dominated by outcrops of volcanic tuffs from different explosive volcanic events that were affected by large-scale north-northwest-striking faults and intruded by granodiorite and diorite stocks.
 Canyons cut through the uppermost layers to expose the Lower Series volcanic strata.

 La India lies in a large area of intrusion-related alteration dominated by high-sulphidation epithermal-style gold mineralization.
 The gold mineralization is confined to zones of argillitic alteration originally containing sulphides and subsequently oxidized.
-All of La India’s reserves are in oxidized material, amenable to heap leaching.
+La India’s reserves are in oxide and sulphide material amenable to heap leaching.
 The gold system at Tarachi is best classified as a wallrock gold porphyry deposit, comprising sheeted veins that deposited gold within the wallrock outside the source dacite porphyry intrusions, suggesting that it has the potential to grow into a much larger deposit.